Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The Space KAM

-In the complexity analysis of the encoding of TMs we shall use the fact that, for some sub-terms, $\size{{\tt ladd}(\tmtwo,\tm_{0})}$ is of size $\bigo{1}$ rather than $\bigo{\log{\size{\tm_{0}}}}$, and this shall be crucial for the space reasonability result.
+\paragraph{Sub-Term Pointers and Abstract Implementation: the \SpKAM} We now add an abstract implementation to the \CoKAM, finally obtaining the \SpKAM.
+The abstract implementation to be added is the same of the \NaKAM, but for a crucial point.
+For the \NaKAM, the size of a term $\size{\tmtwo}$ is given by $\log{\size{\tm_{0}}}$, and we said that this is obtainable via left addresses.
+For the \SpKAM, we need a finer approach, or rather a finer definition. \begin{defi}[\SpKAM] The \SpKAM is defined as the \CoKAM together with the abstract implementation $I$ defined as for the \NaKAM except for the size of sub-terms, which is redefined as $\sizespace{\tmtwo}^{I} \defeq \size{{\tt ladd}(\tmtwo,\tm_{0})}$, where ${\tt ladd}(\tmtwo,\tm_{0})$ is the left address of $\tmtwo$ in the initial code $\tm_0$. \end{defi} In the complexity analysis of the encoding of TMs we shall use the fact that, for some sub-terms, $\size{{\tt ladd}(\tmtwo,\tm_{0})}$ is of size $\bigo{1}$ rather than $\bigo{\log{\size{\tm_{0}}}}$, and this shall be crucial for the space reasonability result.
 In fact, other addressing schemes might work as well.
-What is important for our result is that the size of sub-term pointers is always $\bigo{\log\size{\tm_0}}$ and that, for an application $\tmtwo\tmthree$, the size of the addresses in $\tmtwo$ is independent from $\tmthree$, which shall be used to infer that some pointers have size $\bigo{1}$ because of how the encoding of TMs is built.
+What is important for our result is that the size of sub-term pointers is always $\bigo{\log\size{\tm_0}}$ and that, for an application $\tmtwo\tmthree$, the size of the addresses in $\tmtwo$ is independent of $\tmthree$, which shall be used to infer that some pointers have size $\bigo{1}$ because of how the encoding of TMs is built.

 Note that left addresses do not respect the \emph{tree locality} of terms, in the sense that in $\tm \tmtwo$ the first constructors of $\tm$ and $\tmtwo$ are not the address of the root application $\pm 1$.
 Their addresses can however be retrieved in time polynomial and space logarithmic in $\size{\tm_0}$, which is what is important.
-Note that such a non-locality of left addresses is one of the ways in which time is traded for space in the \SpKAM: manipulating terms via left addresses requires a (polynomial) time overhead with respect to use actual pointers to the code.
+Note that such a non-locality of left addresses is one of the ways in which time is traded for space in the Naive/\SpKAM: manipulating terms via left addresses requires a (polynomial) time overhead with respect to use actual pointers to the code.

 For the abstract implementation, it is fine to keep the same time bounds used for the \NaKAM, because the garbage collector has a time cost which however stays within the polynomial (in the size of the states) cost of the transitions.
 It is mandatory that it is implemented by naively and repeatedly checking whether variables occur, and \emph{not} via pointers or counters, as they would add an unreasonable space overhead.
 This fact is implicit in using the same abstract implementation of the \NaKAM, as a less naive GC would alter the space requirements.